-Asynchronous I/O is only meaningful on MS: tapes (TS11, TK25, TSV05, TU80).
+Asynchronous I/O is only meaningful on MS: tapes (TS11, TK25, TS05, TU80) and MU: tapes (TK50, TU81).
 Other tape drives accept asynchronous I/O requests and emulate asynchronous behavior, but the job stalls and few advantages are gained from its use.